Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 Treatment options:

-• surgical removal of tumors, hematomas, or cysts that suppress the activity of the thirst center;
+• surgical removal of tumors, hematomas or cysts that suppress the activity of the thirst center;

-• activity restrictions are not required.
+• no restrictions on activities are required.

-Symptoms and causes of the development of the disease
+Symptoms and causes of the disease

 • hyperpnea;